 Azure spending limit is a limit on how much your Azure subscription can spend.
-All new customers who sign up for the trial offer or offers that includes credits over multiple months have the spending limit turned by default.
+All new customers who sign up for the trial offer or offers that includes credits over multiple months have the spending limit turned on by default.
 The spending limit is $0.
 It can’t be changed.
 The spending limit isn’t available for subscription types such as Pay-As-You-Go subscriptions and commitment plans.
 See the full list of Azure offers and the availability of the spending limit.

 What happens when I reach the spending limit?